The "Let Them Theory" Is Not a Management Strategy

 BUT ALSO…

-❌ Don’t let clarity slide because you want to seem chill
+Do not let harmful behavior continue because you want to seem relaxed.

 TL;DR: “Let Them” is a self-regulation technique.
 Not a leadership strategy.